Rang3l2/HTB-Walkthroughs/Medium-Seal.md

 ## Walkthrough
-The tester started by scanning the host wiht nmap.
+The tester started by scanning the host with nmap to find it services.

 ```
 └──╼ $nmap -p 22,443,8080 -A  10.10.10.250